Distribution-Free Stochastic Analysis and Robust Multilevel Vector Field Anomaly Detection: Introduction

 \section{Introduction}

-The development of ever more massive datasets, concurrent with advances in artificial intelligence and machine learning, are transforming many aspects of society in extensive ways.
+The development of ever more massive datasets, concurrent with advances in artificial intelligence and machine learning, is transforming many aspects of society in extensive ways.
 Remote sensing and GIS data over various temporal and spatial resolutions provide foundational data for addressing issues within many of the facets of human dynamics \cite{shaw2018introduction}.
 Increasingly, Wi-Fi and GPS tracking via cell phones enable us to gather data at high spatio-temporal resolutions at low cost, providing real-time solutions for dynamic traffic management and accident prevention \cite{petrovska2015traffic, guo2020gps}.
 Geotagged social media and direct locational information have provided ways of classifying functional characteristics of urban locations \cite{chen2017delineating, hasan2013spatiotemporal}.
 Analysis of information from daily mobility patterns \cite{barboza2020identifying}, IoT sensors \cite{paul2016smartbuddy}, satellites \cite{rotem2015role} and drones \cite{zhang2019predicting}, provide extensive data for systematic study of human dynamics in migration, disease outbreaks \cite{peng2020exploring}, and threat outbreaks.
 Many methods have been developed to detect and identify anomalies.
 In particular, for syndromic surveillance and signal processing the scan statistics approach has been widely used \cite{Arias-Castro2018,Kulldorff1997,Cheung2013,Guerriero2009, Neill2004,Arias-Castro2005,Walther2010,Neill2012}.
-In \cite{Lakhina2004} the authors develop an approach to detect network anomalies based on residual spaces of a Principal Component Analysis.
-This approach is related to our method developed in this paper.
+In addition, PCA based methods have been developed for anomaly detection in the context of network traffic \cite{Lakhina2004}.

+\emph{Due to the complexity and high dimensionality of many modern datasets, including satellite imagery, it is not feasible to assume known parametric representations of distributions, nor is it feasible to estimate them.} Most known probabilistic/statistical methods require prior or parametric knowledge of the distribution.
+This makes them unsuitable for such datasets, as they can lead to erroneous conclusions.
+This is a main weakness of many current probabilistic/statistical methods.
+There is a need for a novel probabilistic mathematical theory that can tackle this problem.
+We introduce a new perspective based on singular value decompositions of random fields and stochastic processes on tensor product Bochner spaces.
+A critical feature of this approach is that reliable hypothesis tests can be formed which do not require prior assumptions on probability distributions.
+Only a good estimate for data covariance is needed, making for a significantly simpler problem.